Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 1. Ransom letter

-- Why did Zhilin indicate the wrong address in the letter?
-(He knew his mother had no money)
+– Why did Zhilin indicate the wrong address in the letter?
+(He knew that his mother had no money)

-“Suppose he wrote a letter.
-Would your mother send money in spite of her poverty?
+- Suppose he wrote a letter.
+Would your mother send money despite her poverty?

 Zhilin is able to spare the feelings of people close and dear to him.

-2. The inner state of the heroes
+2. The internal state of the heroes

 – What does Zhilin believe in? (in his own strength, in luck; he is strong in spirit.)

-3. Activities of the heroes
+3. Activities of heroes

 Zhilin: